gpuneet456/emoji-interpreter/README.md

-# emoji-interpreter
+# Emoji-interpreter
-Created with CodeSandbox
+Interpretes the Emoji Meaning